 Australia is a desirable destination for renewable energy investment.
-An Ernst & Young report has ranked us at number 11 globally in their October 2016 issue of Renewable Energy Country Attractiveness Index.
-Despite the impressive ranking, the Index indicates that a limited number of long-term power purchase agreements (PPA) had come to fruition and investment is being held back because developers were after longer contracts, rather than most of the short-term contracts currently on offer.
+An Ernst & Young report has ranked us at number five globally in their May 2018 issue of Renewable Energy Country Attractiveness Index.
+Despite this impressive ranking, the Index indicates that a limited number of long-term power purchase agreements (PPA) had come to fruition, and investment is being held back because developers were after longer contracts, rather than most of the short-term contracts currently on offer.

 So, we have this potential to become a renewable energy superpower, but why are we being held back?
-And what could we do to make this a smooth transition?
+What could we do to make this transition as smooth as possible?

 Align energy and climate policy

 Australia’s current electricity policy remains quite narrow and confined, simply setting out to achieve a reliable supply in an effective way.
 The National Electricity Objective highlights this limitation and a lack of clear focus on climate policy.
 Energy and climate policy are intrinsically linked—particularly as we edge closer towards 2020—so our national policy should ideally reflect a synergy between the two, and provide an environment that facilitates binding long-term targets for emissions reductions and renewable energy.

 A major roadblock for the growth of Australia’s renewable sector is the restrictive nature of our state-based networks.
 Renewable-friendly decisions are currently in the hands of each state’s network businesses, however, their main priority is to guarantee reliable supply.
 Different modelling is required for renewable energy to be effective nationwide.
 Achieving this would require strategic and binding planning across the entire National Electricity Market (NEM), which could involve the introduction of a regulator to oversee the national system and enable renewable energy initiatives.

 Incentivise green initiatives